-That Members of the Committee support a recommendation to GRANT FULL PLANNING PERMISSION to Construct 15m span steel and timber footbridge, 35m boardwalk and 216m long, 2m width new path section related to the Speyside Way extension subject to the following conditions:
+That Members of the Committee support a recommendation to GRANT FULL PLANNING PERMISSION Construct a 1.2km long, 2m width new path section with associated new stock fencing related to the Speyside Way extension, subject to the following planning conditions:

 - I. The development shall not commence until a risk Assessment identifying the likely risks and measures required to dissuade Path users from straying onto the railway has been submitted to and approved in writing by the planning authority.
-The Risk Assessment shall be reviewable upon written request by either Network Rail or the Applicant. - Reason -In the interests of safety and over the longer term risks may change and events/issues identify that alternative, or more (or less) robust measures are required to reduce them. - 2.
-There shall be no promotion of the route by the CNPA, the COAT or Highland Council until all the Path infrastructure, including any level crossing safety measures identified by the Risk Assessment have been installed. - Reason -The informative devises i.e. signs etc need to be installed prior to the opening of the Path as ill-informed users may assume private crossings meet 'public' use standards and attempt to use these, or any other part of the railway corridor. - 3.
-No trees other than those identified in the Proposal document shall be cut down, uprooted, topped, lopped (including roots) or wilfully damaged in any way, without the prior written permission of the planning authority. - Reason -To ensure the protection of retained trees during construction and thereafter.
+The Risk Assessment shall be reviewable upon written request by either Network Rail or the Applicant. - Reason In the interests of safety and over the longer term risks may change and events/issues identify that alternative, or more (or less) robust measures are required to reduce them. - 2.
+There shall be no promotion of the route by the CNPA, the COAT or Highland Council until all the Path infrastructure, including any level crossing safety measures identified by the Risk Assessment have been installed. - Reason The informative devises i.e. signs etc need to be installed prior to the opening of the Path as ill-informed users may assume private crossings meet 'public' use standards and attempt to use these, or any other part of the railway corridor.